apache/flink/docs/ops/cli.md

                                           shutdown when the CLI is terminated
                                           abruptly, e.g., in response to a user interrupt, such as typing Ctrl + C.
+     -yat,--yarnapplicationType <arg>     Set a custom application type for the application on YARN
      -yD <property=value>                 use value for given property -yd,--yarndetached                   If present, runs the job in detached mode (deprecated; use non-YARN